 Additional guidance on the designation is provided in the National Planning Practice Guidance (NPPF): https://www.gov.uk/guidance/open-space-sports-and-recreation-facilities-public-rights-of-way-andlocal-green-space

-October 2020 – Map of proposed Hurst Green Local Green Space sites version 3
+October 2020 – Map of potential Hurst Green Local Green Space sites version 3

-23 September 2020 – Map of proposed Silver Hill Local Green Space sites version 1
+23 September 2020 – Map of potential Silver Hill Local Green Space sites version 1

-What to do if you think a site is missing or disagree with a proposed Local Green Space site?
+What to do if you think a site is missing or disagree with a potential Local Green Space site?